SICKAG/sick_ldmrs_laser/README.md

     the object tracking information as
     [visualization\_msgs/MarkerArray](http://docs.ros.org/api/visualization_msgs/html/msg/MarkerArray.html)
     for visualization in RViz.
+  - `sick_ldmrs_all_layer_assembler`: Subscribes to the point cloud, transforms it into a fixed frame and assembles one point clouds of the lower four layers and one of the upper four layers into a point cloud of all eight layers.
   - `sick_ldmrs_print_resolution`: Subscribes to the point cloud and prints the angular resolution sectors.
 Useful to verify that the FocusedRes / FlexRes features are working as expected.